chiachunlee3/CW2024/README.md

 ## Removed Irrelevant command
 Removed a line of command in ActiveActor class where the command I removed look like a commented out version that tries to load the image directly from a path string, where in the next line of code included the proper way to load resources.
 Removed a line of command in GameOverImage class where the command I removed is redundant and not being utilized in the code at all.

+# Addition
+## Added pause function
+When in the game screen, player can pause the game by pressing the button 'p', the game will pause and the background would be blurred and the text "Game Paused" will appear on screen.